All Episodes

 Well, I wouldn't know.

-Uh actually I thought it was accurate because that's been exactly my thought.
+Actually, I thought it was accurate because that's been exactly my thought.

-That's exactly what that's why it did relate to me.
+That's why I did relate to me.

 But you know that.